Mosddef/Speech-recognition/README.md

 # Speech-recognition
-This is a project whereby I was transcribing audio files then summaries them using hugging face transformers
+This is a project where I was transcribing audio files then summaries them using hugging face transformers

+## Libraries used
+1. Vosk
+2. Hugging face transformers